 Fax number: (217)523-2648

 Certified copies can only be retrieved by writing to the circuit clerk where the dissolution of marriage and/or civil union was granted.
-In Cook County, Domestic Relations Division of the Clerk of the Circuit Court is the repository for the records of dissolution, legal separation for marriages and civil unions.3
+In Cook County, Domestic Relations Division of the Clerk of the Circuit Court is the repository for the records of dissolution, legal separation for marriages and civil unions.

-The IDPH only provides the record file of the marriage that took place.
-Citizens who are looking to obtain marriage certificates should contact the county clerk where the marriage took place.4
+The Illinois Department of Public Health (IDPH) only provides the record file of the marriage that took place.6 Citizens who are looking to obtain marriage certificates should contact the county clerk where the marriage took place.

-• Standard certificates cost $15.00 and $4.00 for each additional copy.
+- Standard certificates cost $15.00 and $4.00 for each additional copy.

-• Wallet certificates cost $15.00 and $4.00 for each additional copy.
+- Wallet certificates cost $15.00 and $4.00 for each additional copy.

-• Commemorative certificates cost $65.00 and include a free certified legal record.
+- Commemorative certificates cost $65.00 and include a free certified legal record.

 Ordering Standard Certificates